beaabbott/MOFR_Research_Tool/README.md

 I have been working to make this data into a workable dataset but it still needs some work.
 I wanted to build this tool so I can understand how and where the assisted trips unfold over time.

-Idea is that eventually, when you click on a trip, the information about that trip will poplulate in this side bar (haven't gotten that far).
-I hope building this up with different functionalities that will help me to analyze the dataset.
+The idea is that eventually, when you click on a trip, the information about that trip will poplulate in this side bar (haven't gotten that far).
+My hope is to build this up with different functionalities that will help me to analyze the dataset.

-# METHODOLOGY